 Alpine skiing should benefit most from increases in lower body strength, power, balance and agility, as well as core (abdominal and low-back) strength.
 Basic exercises like squats and some single-leg exercises are likely your best bets.
 In addition, core strength is being pushed as an essential component of sport performance.

-These physical attributes appear important in skiing because you must be able to maintain an upright trunk and hip position throughout the race and this would be difficult without core strength (check out issue #56 of "CB Athletics" for abdominal training tips).
+These physical attributes appear important in skiing because you must be able to maintain an upright trunk and hip position throughout the race and this would be difficult without core strength.

 You can see there are a lot of performance aspects an alpine skier should address.
 Below are the CB Athletic Consulting tips for efficient sport-specific Alpine Ski training.